 I’ve stayed at some great campgrounds and so not-so-great places in the year-plus I’ve been full-timing.
 Here’s a list of my current favorite places.
 As I travel, I add new places to this list, so check back when you’re going to an area and see if I’ve been there or added something new.

-Death Valley National Park – I’ve only stayed at Furnace Creek, which is quiet and dark at night, making for fantastic night sky viewing.
+Death Valley National Park – Furnace Creek is quiet and dark at night, making for fantastic night sky viewing.
 And next door is the Ranch, where $5 a day gets you access to the warm springs pool and showers.

 Half Moon Bay State Park – Long beach to walk on, beautiful sunsets, and a short walk into a small town that has some interesting shops and a wonderful bakery (Half Moon Bay Bakery, of course).
 Best spots are next to the dunes (west side of the loop) but all are close to the beach.